 About Friars Carse Country House Hotel

 Now a grand hotel, Friars Carse was once ‘Glenriddell’, home of Captain Robert Riddell, where Burns was a frequent guest.
-Captain Riddell was so fond of Burns that he gave Burns keys to his summer cottage, an architectural folly called “the Hermitage” where the poet used as a retreat to write.
+Captain Riddell was so fond of Burns that he gave Burns keys to his summer cottage, an architectural folly called “the Hermitage”, which the poet used as a retreat to write.

-The Hermitage is a short ramble from Ellisland, and returning past the Hotel along the banks of the river Nith completes the circuit.
-Visitors from Ellisland should inquire in advance for promotions, including afternoon tea and evening meals in the hotel’s Whistle Restaurant.
+The Hermitage is a short ramble from Ellisland, and returning past the Hotel along the banks of the river, Nith completes the circuit.
+Visitors from Ellisland should inquire in advance about promotions, including afternoon tea and evening meals in the hotel’s Whistle Restaurant.

 Burns wrote many of his most famous poems and songs at Ellisland, including “Auld Lang Syne” and “Tam o’Shanter”, and a visit to the Farm and Friars Carse provides terrific insight into a formative time in Burns’ life, two hundred years ago.

 Find out more about Friars Carse by visiting the hotel website.

 The foot trails from Ellisland Farm to Friars Carse form a leisurely circuit through wooded river paths and grazing fields.
 Why not treat yourself to Afternoon Tea at Friars Carse, usually £14.95 per person [on presentation of a same-day Ellisland Farm ticket], every second person’s tea is 50% off!
 See T&Cs.

 - Pre-book your guided tour of Ellisland Farm (from £5pp)

 - Reserve your Afternoon Tea at Friars Carse 01387 740388